TexasInstruments/edgeai-tidl-tools/model-tools/osrt-model-tools/README.md

 This package provides tools to help prepare models for efficient execution on TI devices.
 It includes utilities for both ONNX and TFLite model formats, allowing you to optimize models, convert between formats, and make specific modifications to improve performance.

 ## Setup
-For setting up and installing osrt-model-tools, execute the command:
+For setting up this package, execute the command from inside osrt-model-tools

 ```bash
     source ./setup.sh